Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Been doing these since the early 2000s.
 Helped hundreds of retirees and high-net-worth clients who traditional lenders rejected. $1M+ in the bank.
 Denied by conventional.
 Approved by asset depletion.
 Happens constantly.

-How Asset Depletion Works
+How Do Asset Depletion Loans Work in California?

 Simple math.
 Take your liquid assets.
 Divide by number of months.
 That’s your qualifying income.